-Industries also anticipates that NCR may seek to recover from Appvion (subject to a cap of U.S.\$25 million for "Future Sites" under the Funding Agreement.
-As described above Appvion entered Chapter 11 bankruptcy protection on 1 October 2017.
-The effect of the Chapter 11 proceedings on Appvion's liability for Future Sites payments under the Funding Agreement is currently uncertain) and/or Industries 60 per cent. of any Kalamazoo clean-up costs for which it is found liable on the basis, it would be asserted, that the river constitutes a "Future Site" for the purposes of the Settlement Agreement.
-Industries has defences to any such claim by NCR.
-The Funding Agreement described above does not resolve any such claims, but does provide an agreed mechanism pursuant to which any surplus from the valuable recoveries of any third party claims that remains after all Fox River related clean-up costs have been paid and Industries and NCR have been made whole may be applied towards Kalamazoo clean-up costs, in the event that NCR were to be successful in any claim for a portion of them from Industries or Appvion (subject to Appvion's cap).
-The quantum of the cleanup costs for the Kalamazoo River is presently unclear (and the extent of NCR's liability in respect of such future costs remains unclear pending any appeal of Judge Jonker's 29 March 2018), but could run into the hundreds of millions of dollars.
-A witness on behalf of Georgia-Pacific testified in the trial concerning apportionment of liability that the cost of performing future remediation in Operable Unit 5 of the Kalamazoo River was in the order of U.S.\$670 million.
+The quantum of the clean-up costs for the Kalamazoo River is presently unclear (and the extent of NCR's liability in respect of such future costs remains unclear pending the outcome of the appeal of Judge Jonker's 29 March 2018 judgment), but could run into the hundreds of millions of dollars.
+A witness on behalf of Georgia-Pacific testified in the trial concerning apportionment of liability that the cost of performing future remediation in Operable Unit 5 of the Kalamazoo River was in the order of U.S.\$670 million (approximately £526 million).
 Operable Unit 5 is the Kalamazoo River itself, as distinct from the other Operable Units which are landfills or other facilities adjoining the Kalamazoo River.
 Remediation of these other Operable Units has largely been completed except for monitoring.